What Is Compound Interest Explained Simply — A Beginner's Guide

 Consider two scenarios for the same person.

-Scenario A contributed one-third as much money but ended up with more, simply because the early contributions had more years to compound.
+The early-saver contributed one-third as much money but ended up with more, simply because the early contributions had more years to compound.
 The 10 years of contributions earned 30 years of compounding; the 30 years of late contributions earned an average of much less compounding per dollar.

 Common misconceptions about compound interest

-Misconception one: compounding means high interest rates.
+The first is the assumption that compounding means high interest rates.
 The compounding effect happens at any positive interest rate.
 A 1% savings account compounds; a 22% credit card compounds.
 The rate determines speed; compounding determines that the growth is exponential rather than linear.

-Misconception two: compounding only matters for big balances.
+The second is the idea that compounding only matters for big balances.
 It matters for any balance over long enough time.
 A $1,000 deposit at 7% becomes about $7,612 after 30 years.
 A $10 deposit at the same rate becomes about $76.
 The same multiplier applies regardless of starting size; the absolute dollar amounts scale.

 What research and experts say